MLLM-Tool/MLLM-Tool/README.md

 #### 4.1.
 Preparing Checkpoints<a href='#all_catelogue'>[Back to Top]</a>

-You can either 1) use the params trained yourselves, or 2) download our checkpoints from the following links.
+You can either 1) use the params trained yourselves, or 2) download our checkpoints from [here](https://drive.google.com/drive/folders/1hEWOe25LitkL8Y4aYqwN_V2wfnTyL4TO?usp=drive_link).

-The checkpoints should be stored under the path
+The checkpoints should be stored under the path [code/ckpt/]

 <span id='Inference'/>